Post-Newtonian theory-inspired framework for characterizing eccentricity in gravitational waveforms: Demonstrating the framework on NR data

 Next, we compare our eccentricity estimates \( e_{\xi}(t) \) (solid blue line) for the NR simulation \texttt{SXS:BBH:1368} using other definitions (\( e_{\omega_{22}} \) and \( e_{\rm gw} \)) discussed in Section~\ref{sec:ecc_other_methods} (Figure~\ref{fig:SXSBBH1368_ecc_sanity_check}; upper panel).
 To compute \( e_{\omega_{22}} \) (solid cyan line) and \( e_{\rm gw} \) (solid maroon line), we use the \texttt{gw-eccentricity} package with default spline fits~\cite{Shaikh:2023ypz}, which relies on orbital frequency and spline fits.
 We find that \texttt{gw-eccentricity} provides eccentricity estimates only up to \( t = -500M \), as the spline fits become unreliable afterward.
 Conversely, our framework can provide meaningful eccentricity estimates even at \(\sim 1M \) before the merger.
 The last non-zero eccentricity is obtained at \( t=-1.02M \), with an estimated value of \( e_{\xi}(t = -1.02) = 0.00028 \).
 Additionally, \texttt{gw-eccentricity} shows unphysical oscillations early in the waveform and around \( t = -1000M \).
 Otherwise, at intermediate times, \( e_{\rm gw}(t) \) values are close to \( e_{\xi}(t) \).

 We then compare the eccentricity evolution \( e_{\xi}(t) \) with both the expected Newtonian, using Eq.(\ref{eq:Newt_ecc}), and 3PN evolution, using Eq.(\ref{eq:3PN_ecc}) (Figure~\ref{fig:SXSBBH1368_ecc_sanity_check}; lower panel).
 The initial eccentricity in the Newtonian and 3PN evolution is set to match the initial eccentricity in the \( e_{\xi}(t) \) time-series.
 We find that the eccentricity evolution, for this particular scenario, follows the Newtonian evolution more closely than the 3PN evolution.
 This difference may be due to the summation being truncated at an inconvenient PN order, as noted in several studies (e.g. Ref.~\cite{Wang:2024jro}).
+While we have not performed this experiment in this paper, it is possible that such issues could be mitigated by performing a resummation of the 3PN eccentricity evolution expression using a suitable Padé approximant~\cite{Bender1999}.